Cecilia Ogwal: Background and education

-Ogwal was born in Dokolo District, Northern Uganda, on 12 June 1946.
+Cecilia Atim Ogwal was born in Dokolo District, British Protectorate of Uganda, on 6 December 1946.
 She attended local schools in Uganda.
 In 1967, at the age of 21, she was admitted to the University of East Africa in Nairobi (now known as the University of Nairobi) to study for a Bachelor of Commerce degree.
 She graduated from Nairobi University in 1970.
-She also holds a Certificate in Human Resources Management from what was then called the Institute of Public Administration, but is now known as Uganda Management Institute.
-She holds two other certificates; one in Christian Based Values from the Haggai Institute, Singapore, and the other in Public Private Partnership, from Australia.
+She also held a Certificate in Human Resources Management from what was then called the Institute of Public Administration, but is now known as Uganda Management Institute.
+She held two other certificates; one in Christian-Based Values from the Haggai Institute, Singapore, and the other in Public-Private Partnership, from Australia.

 Career

 From 1979 until 1980, Ogwal worked at the Uganda Embassy in Kenya, as the Liaison Officer for Returning Ugandan Refugees.
 From 1980 until 1981, she worked as the Operations Manager at the Uganda Advisory Board of Trade.
 In 1982, she was one of the founders of Housing Finance Bank, working there until 1984.
 She served as the Chairperson of Uganda Development Bank, from 1981 until 1986.